-The most recent federal estate tax iteration was signed into law on January 2, 2013, as part of the American Taxpayer Relief Act of 2012 (ATRA 2012).
-There are a few things to know about this law as it relates to your estate planning.
-Specifically, you should know the numbers governing transfers subject to estate, gift and generation-skipping transfer taxation.
+The most recent iteration of the federal estate, gift, and generation-skipping transfer tax was signed into law by President Trump on December 22, 2017, as part of the Tax Cuts and Jobs Act of 2017 (TCJA 2017).
+There are a few things you ought to know about this law which took effect on January 1, 2018.
+Specifically, you should know the “numbers” governing transfers subject to estate, gift, and generation-skipping transfer taxation.

 Federal Estate Tax Exemption

-The ATRA 2012 continues the concept of a unified exemption that ties together the gift tax and the estate tax.
+The TCJA 2017 continues the concept of a unified exemption that ties together the gift tax and the estate tax.
 This means that, to the extent you utilize your lifetime gift tax exemption while living, your federal estate tax exemption at death will be reduced accordingly.
-Your unified lifetime gift and estate tax exemption in 2016 is $5.45 million, as indexed for inflation up from $5.43 million in 2015.
+Your unified lifetime gift and estate tax exemption in 2017 was $5.49 million and is now the same as the federal estate tax exemption of $11,200,000 per individual (and $22,400,000 for married couples).
 Likewise, the top tax rate is 40%.
 Note: Gifts made within your annual gift exclusion amount do not count against your unified lifetime gift and estate tax exemption.

 Generation-Skipping Transfer Tax Exemption

-Properly done, this can transfer significant wealth between generations while minimizing tax repercussions.
+Properly done, this can transfer significant wealth between generations.

-The ATRA 2012, makes "permanent" a new concept in estate planning for married couples called “portability.”
-The law allows a surviving spouse to inherit any unused estate tax exemption of the deceased spouse even if they did not do proper estate tax planning.
-Unfortunately, this is not automatic and any families miss this opportunity because of the specific rules to follow for this strategy to work.
-Specifically, unless the surviving spouse files a timely (within nine months of death) Form 706 Estate Tax Return and complies with other requirements, the portability is unavailable.
+The American Taxpayer Relief Act of 2012 (ATRA 2012), made “permanent” a new concept in estate planning for married couples, ostensibly rendering traditional estate tax planning unnecessary.
+This concept, called “portability,” means that a surviving spouse can essentially inherit the estate tax exemption of the deceased spouse without use of “A-B Trust” planning.
+As with most tax laws, however, the devil is in the details.
+For example, unless the surviving spouse files a timely (within nine months of death) Form 709 Estate Tax Return and complies with other requirements, the portability may be unavailable.